Dirk Obbink: Alleged sale of stolen papyri

 Since June 2019, Obbink has had his access to the EES collection removed, and as of October 2019 he is under investigation by Oxford University for removing texts belonging to the EES from university premises.

 In a statement to the Waco Tribune-Herald, Obbink denied all accusations of wrongdoing and claimed that documents linking him to the sale of the papyrus fragments were forgeries deliberately intended to damage his reputation and career.
 In October 2019, Obbink was suspended from his role at Christ Church, Oxford.

 In November 2019, the chairman of the EES stated that 120 pieces had been discovered to be missing from their collection of Oxyrhynchus papyri, including the thirteen items from the Museum of the Bible and another six items now in the collection of Andrew Stimer in California.
-Both the Museum of the Bible and Stimer have agreed to return the pieces to the EES.
+The Museum of the Bible has returned these pieces to the EES.
+Stimer has also agreed to return his items to the EES.
 The alleged thefts of these items were reported to the Thames Valley Police on 12 November 2019.
 Obbink's arrest by officers from Thames Valley police was reported on 16 April 2020 in the student newspaper The Oxford Blue.

 In June 2021 the Museum of the Bible stated it was suing Obbink for £5 million.
 Hobby Lobby, the company behind the Museum, alleges that Obbink sold fragments of papyrus and ancient objects stolen from an Oxford University collection in seven private sales between 2010 and 2013, worth a total of $7,095,100.
 In December 2021, Christianity Today reported that a default judgement had been issued against Obbink.
+The case was transferred to the Western District of Oklahoma, where Hobby Lobby is headquartered, in 2023.
+On March 11, 2024, a further default judgment was issued against Obbink, who neither appeared in court nor named an attorney throughout the entire case.
+Hobby Lobby was awarded its $7,000,000 investment, interest, and other fees.
+As of the date of the judgment, Obbink has refunded only $10,000 to Hobby Lobby.